- Available with the Professional, Professional Plus and Global Satellite Plans -

 Kindly note that up to 500 records can be provided per search.

 Last but not least you can export the data you have searched for with a click of a button.
-As soon as you get your results from your specific search, you can export all of them by clicking on the Export button on the right-hand side, above the results.
+As soon as you get your results from your specific search, you can export all of them by clicking on the Export All Data button on the top right-hand side.
 A drop-down menu will appear, giving you information about the process you are about to complete.

 Alternatively, you can now select some of them, by clicking on the adjacent button of each result, on the left side.
 The selected will appear green and a new button will appear on the button that reads Export Data.
 Click on it to export the selected.